Mitral Valve Prolapse

 Chest X-ray.
 An X-ray may be done to check your lungs and see if your heart is enlarged.

-and valves.
-The echo sound waves create an image on the monitor as an ultrasound transducer
+chambers and valves.
+The sound waves create an image on the monitor as a transducer

 is passed over your chest above the heart.
 Echocardiography is the most useful diagnostic